Touchstone Talks: Ep 4 - Beyond the Numbers: Jeffrey Rich on the Human Side of M&A

 I'm a really good writer.

-And I would like a travel writer,
+like a travel writer.

-a travel writer.
+A travel writer.

-But really what I would have liked
+But really, what I would have liked

 to use that to springboard on.

-And you can do it now, you couldn't really
+And you can do it

-do it back then is to go around
+It's to go around

-and kind of what you see
+and kind of what you see.

-people like Anthony Bourdain
+People like Anthony Bourdain or people

-or people like that doing
+like that doing where they go out

-where they go out and meet with people
+and meet with people

 and they're they're in a country